-From sweeping deserts, incredible mountain ranges, aliens and stunning national parks, it really is a place that should be on your travel radar.
-Especially, if you’re looking for something a little different and totally unique.
+From sweeping deserts, incredible mountain ranges, aliens and stunning national parks, it is a place that should be on your travel radar.
+Especially, if you’re looking for something a little different and unique.

 Take a look at some of the very best places in New Mexico you should explore.

 If you’re wanting to discover a little slice of history, head over to the Petroglyph National Monument.
 Created from volcanic activity a good few millennia ago, the cliffside ridges, petroglyphs and volcanic features have all come to shape this arid region.

 Gear up with some good shoes and explore the preserved petroglyphs, as well as the trails along with one of four canyons in the area.
 Most of the petroglyphs are situated within the Boca Negra Canyon area, with some being more than 3,000 years old.

 Now, if you’re looking to go on the hike, it’ll take you around 2 hours to wander around with a designated trail map (see here) provided by the National Parks Service.

 It really is one of the best places in New Mexico to explore when learning about the region’s long history.